adultdate/filament-resized-column/README.md

 2. Clear your browser cache or try a hard refresh (Ctrl+F5)

 ## Credits
-- [Asmit Nepal][link-asmit]
+- [Asmit Nepal][link-adultdate]
 - [Kishan Sunar][link-kishan]

 ### Security

-If you discover a security vulnerability within this package, please send an e-mail to asmitnepali99@gmail.com.
+If you discover a security vulnerability within this package, please send an e-mail to adultdatenepali99@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## Contributing
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.